Online access to this book is restricted to the University of Kentucky community.

 Programming, Invariant imbedding, Biomathematics

 Bellman, Richard, "Some Vistas of Modern Mathematics: Dynamic Programming, Invariant Imbedding, and the Mathematical Biosciences" (1968).
 Mathematics.
-Book 1.
+1.